Open-Do-It-Yourself-Foundation/web-conferencing-system-docs/README.md

 BigBlueButton is an open source web conferencing system for online learning.

 Open source - Full access to BigBlueButton’s source code under an open source license.
-With the source code it is easily possible to deploy your own BigBlueButton server.Anybody can use it personally or for commercial purposes.
+With the source code it is easily possible to deploy your own BigBlueButton server.
 It is designed with all facilities for online web conferencing or online learning platforms.

 # Overview :